About "Pinyin Joe"

 Waiguoren?!

 I began learning Mandarin in college around 1980 or so, and eventually achieved a professional proficiency that I put to use in industry and government in both the US and China.
-I first studied the language in the CU Asian Studies Program in Boulder, Colorado, where I concentrated on Chinese and computing (and minored in t'ai-chi and Birkenstocks up in the mountains...).
-Then there was the Middlebury Language School immersion program, some self-study in Taiwan, and ten years later a Cal State MBA.
+I first studied the language while pursuing an interdiciplinary degree focused on Chinese, Classics, and Computer Science with what is now called the Center for Asian Studies at the University of Colorado-Boulder, where you could say I also minored in t'ai-chi and Birkenstocks. :-) A Middlebury Language School summer Chinese immersion left me often actually thinking in the language after nine weeks.
+Some private study, plus regular real life use in Taiwan and elsewhere, and a Cal State MBA rounded out that education.

 "You're learning Chinese?
 What kind of job will that get you?"

 What kind of career did all that lead to?
 Not that I was thinking that far ahead when this all started, but it did lead to some fun and interesting work, some of which might have even made a difference in the world.
-My career began at China Books and multilingual software distributor Pacific Rim Connections.
-Then there were several years of US government international trade work, including a brief chance to play commercial diplomat at the US Embassy in Beijing, followed by management of an Apple Computer software localization and development joint venture in Zhuhai near Macau and Hong Kong.
+My career began at China Books and multilingual software distributor Pacific Rim Connections in New York and California, and I also spent some time traveling and trading in Taiwan.
+Then there were several years of US government international trade work, including trade missions to mainland China and other countries, plus a brief chance to play commercial diplomat at the US Embassy in Beijing, followed by management of an Apple software localization and development joint venture in Zhuhai near Macau and Hong Kong.

-During the dot-com boom I was jetting to Shanghai, Shenzhen, Hong Kong, New York, London, Glasgow and everywhere in-between, evangelizing mobile e-mail devices for a startup and then working as vice president of marketing there and elsewhere.
-Over the last few years I've been based in the famous Chinese city of Cupertino, California, where I've invested in and run one business and started a few new businesses myself, successfully two out of three times so on average I guess I've beaten the statistics.
-I also volunteer to lead advanced website teams for the Taproot Foundation to help nonprofits, and I organize the IMUG language tech professionals Meetups here in Silicon Valley.
+I then moved on to Silicon Valley startups, but still often found myself abroad.
+One year I traveled 217 days out of 365, jetting to Shanghai, Shenzhen, Hong Kong, Tokyo, New York, London, Glasgow and many places in-between, managing strategic partnerships, OEMs, and other business.
+But in recent years I've managed to stay put in the famous Chinese city of Cupertino, California, where I've invested in and run one business and started a few myself, successfully two out of three times on average, so I guess I've beaten the statistics.
+I also volunteer to lead advanced web projects for nonprofits, co-organize a speaker series for language tech professionals, and yes still practice taijiquan.

 My wife is from Hong Kong and I enjoy correcting her Mandarin when she lets me. <<Ouch, sorry honey.>> OK, actually her Mandarin is great.
 In fact, when we met in California at an AAMA business event in 1995, the first thing I thought was "Wow, she's got the best Mandarin I've ever heard from a Heung Gong Yahn!"
 (OK maybe that was the second thing on my mind at the time...or maybe the third thing.
 OK so I'm a guy gimme a break.)